Explore dove hunting tactics, gear, seasons, and more in this complete guide to dove hunting

 Shooting skills are a factor for each dove hunter.
 Shooters should bring along more ammunition than they think they’ll need as September speedsters can prove even the most skilled wingshooter wrong.

 Pass-shooting (shooting birds as they fly over) is probably the most common method of hunting doves.
 If hunting in the morning, dove hunters should set up no later than sunrise.
 Evening shooters will be most successful right before dusk.
-Beginners and experienced dove hunters will need to resist the temptation to fire off rounds until doves cross into range.
+Both beginners and experienced dove hunters must resist the temptation to fire off rounds until doves cross into range.
 This means knowing the effective range of your choke.
 For most, that’s forty yards or less.

 The other method is to use dove decoys to draw them in close for possible shots.
 Motion dove decoys are best, as movement lures doves in.
 Adding a few stationary decoys will add to the overall effectiveness.